cloudquery/policies/transformations/azure/compliance-premium/README.md

 Welcome to Azure Compliance Package, a compliance solution that works on top of the CloudQuery framework.
 This package offers automated checks across various Azure services, following benchmarks such as CIS and HIPAA.
 Using this solution you can get instant insights about your security posture and make sure you are following the recommended security guidelines defined by CIS and HIPAA.

-This is a premium package.
-To try this package for free see out limited [Azure Compliance Package (Free)](https://hub.cloudquery.io/addons/transformation/cloudquery/azure-compliance-free/latest/docs)

 ### Examples

 How many checks failed in the CIS 2.0 benchmark?
 (PostgreSQL)